woocommerce/qit-documentation/docs/environment/05-tunnel.md

 ### Tunneling on WSL

-Tunnelling on Windows Subsystem for Linux (WSL) is currently not supported.
+Tunneling on Windows Subsystem for Linux (WSL) is currently not supported.
 Let us know if you need this feature by [opening an issue](https://github.com/woocommerce/qit-cli/issues).

 ## Using Tunneling with QIT CLI Commands